-19. The success of the CASIO brand has resulted in its counterfeiting.
-Plaintiff has identified numerous domain names linked to fully interactive websites and marketplace listings on platforms such as iOffer and Aliexpress, Amazon, and Context Logic, inc. ("Wish"), including the Defendant Internet Stores, which were offering for sale, selling, and importing counterfeit CASIO products to consumers in this Judicial District and throughout the United States.
+21. The success of the CASIO brand has resulted in its counterfeiting.
+Plaintiff has identified numerous online marketplace accounts linked to fully interactive websites and marketplace listings on platforms such as iOffer, PayPal, Amazon and Walmart, including the Defendant Internet Stores, which were offering for sale, selling, and importing counterfeit CASIO Products to consumers in this Judicial District and throughout the United States.
 Defendants have persisted in creating the Defendant Internet Stores.
-Internet websites like the Defendant Internet Stores are estimated to receive tens of millions of visits per year and to generate over \$135 billion in annual online sales.
-According to an intellectual property rights seizures statistics report issued by Homeland Security, the manufacturer's suggested retail price (MSRP) of goods seized by the U.S. government in fiscal year 2017 was over \$1.21 billion.
-Internet websites like the Defendant Internet Stores are also estimated to contribute to tens of thousands of lost jobs for legitimate businesses and broader economic damages such as lost tax revenue every year.
+Internet websites like the Defendant Internet Stores are estimated to receive tens of millions of visits per year and generate over \$135 billion in annual online sales.
+According to an intellectual property rights seizures statistics report issued by Homeland Security, the manufacturer's suggested retail price (MSRP) of goods seized by the U.S. government in 2021 was over \$3.3 billion, up from \$1.26 billion in 2012.
+Internet websites like the Defendants' Internet Stores are also estimated to contribute to tens of thousands of lost jobs for legitimate businesses and broader economic damages such as lost tax revenue.

-20. Upon information and belief, Defendants facilitate sales by designing the Defendant Internet Stores so that they appear to unknowing consumers to be authorized online retailers, outlet stores, or wholesalers selling genuine CASIO products.
-Many of the Defendant Internet Stores look sophisticated and accept payment in U.S. dollars via credit cards, Western Union and PayPal.
+22. Upon information and belief, Defendants facilitate sales by designing the Defendant Internet Stores so that they appear to unknowing consumers to be authorized online retailers, outlet stores, or wholesalers selling genuine CASIO Products.
+Many of the Defendant Internet Stores look sophisticated and accept payment in U.S. dollars via credit cards, PayPal, Amazon and Walmart.
 Defendant Internet Stores often include images and design elements that make it very difficult for consumers to distinguish such counterfeit sites from an authorized website.
-Defendants further perpetuate the illusion of legitimacy by offering "live 24/7" customer service and using indicia of authenticity and security that consumers have come to associate with authorized retailers, including the McAfee® Security, VeriSign®, Visa®, MasterCard®, and PayPal® logos.
+Defendants further perpetuate the illusion of legitimacy by offering "live 24/7"

+customer service and using indicia of authenticity and security that consumers have come to associate with authorized retailers, including the McAfee® Security, VeriSign®, Visa®, MasterCard®, and PayPal® logos.

-21. Plaintiff has not licensed or authorized Defendants to use the CASIO Trademark and Design, and none of the Defendants are authorized retailers of genuine CASIO products.
+23. Plaintiff has not licensed or authorized Defendants to use the CASIO Trademarks and Patented Designs, and none of the Defendants are authorized retailers of genuine CASIO Products.

-22. Upon information and belief, Defendants also deceive unknowing consumers by using the CASIO Trademark and Design without authorization within the content, text, and/or meta tags of their websites to attract various search engines crawling the Internet looking for websites relevant to consumer searches for CASIO products.
-Additionally, upon information and belief, Defendants use other unauthorized search engine optimization (SEO) tactics and social media spamming so that the Defendant Internet Store listings show up at or near the top of relevant search results and misdirect consumers searching for genuine CASIO products.
-Further, Defendants utilize similar illegitimate SEO tactics to propel new domain names to the top of search results after others are shut down.
-As such, Plaintiff also seeks to disable Defendant Domain Names owned by Defendants that are the means by which the Defendants could continue to sell counterfeit CASIO products.
+24. Upon information and belief, Defendants also deceive unknowing consumers by using the CASIO Trademarks and Patented Designs without authorization within the content, text, and/or meta tags of their websites to attract various search engines crawling the Internet looking for websites relevant to consumer searches for CASIO Products.
+Additionally, upon information and belief, Defendants use other unauthorized search engine optimization (SEO) tactics and social media spamming so that the Defendant Internet Store listings show up at or near the top of relevant search results and misdirect consumers searching for genuine CASIO Products.
+Further, Defendants utilize similar illegitimate SEO tactics to propel new online marketplace accounts to the top of search results after others are shut down.
+As such, Plaintiff also seeks to disable Defendant Online marketplace accounts owned by Defendants that are the means by which the Defendants could continue to sell counterfeit CASIO Products.